 Back in 2008, the media was abuzz with reviews of a 14-year-old Australian student from Victoria, Australia.
 Dubbed as the “human calculator” at that time, Tatiana Devendranath had a talent for answering mathematics questions at a breakneck speed.

-As we gear up for World Maths Day on 23rd of March, we caught up with the 2008 World Maths Day winner to find out what she’s been up to, and how her life has changed since her win.
+As we gear up for World Maths Day on the 8th of March 2023, we caught up with the 2008 World Maths Day winner to find out what she’s been up to, and how her life has changed since her win.

 World Maths Day 2008 Winner Tatiana Devendranath